znjameswu/epgi/doc/design.md

 Temporary decision: Go with vello intended usage.
 Circumstantial transforms handled during lowering.

 Temporary decision: As a result, include shapes that are not closed under affine 2d transform.

+# Layer adoption during commit phase or during composition phase?
+In theory, we have all the sufficient information to perform layer adoption during the commit phase.

+~~And it would be preferable to complete layer adoption as soon as possible, since we can only start hit-test after the layer adoption and layout.~~

+~~The problem is that there is no efficient and reliable to perform layer adoption during commit phase.~~

+No, it would simply be unnecessary.
+Hit test can only be performed after layout phase, and preferrably after paint phase.
+This is because in our design, layout simply calculates the "local" position between any render object and its immediate parent/children.
+The "global" positioning, which the hit test requires, would come sometime later when we perform a whole top-down layout resolution.
+Since the paint requires a layer-local layout resolution anyway, it would be rather unwise to perform the global layout resolution before the paint phase.
+Since the only point of layer adoption is to help determine visual heirarchy, which is pointless without a global layout resolution.
+Therefore, early layer adoption is simply unnecessary.

+If we want to start hit test a.s.a.p., we should speed up the whole process up to the layer adoption and global layout resolution.
+1. A dedicated tree walk after paint phase can achieve both without compositing the encodings.
+However, it would be way too wasteful, since encoding composition is practically a free lunch during this visit (which would be our actual composition phase tree walk).
+It would be unwise to forward hit-testing a little bit at the expense of an extra pass of tree walk just to composite encodings.
+2. We can cancel the paint phase altogether, and incorporate the paint phase into the composition phase tree walk.
+However, paint phase is embarrassingly parallel, which makes it actually a optimization for the whole paint+composition phase.
+A separate paint phase actually speeds up the progress for hit-testing.

+Temporary decision: Perform layer adoption during the composition phase.